Boran/webfact-make/vagrant.md

 ----
 Prio #1

-* Dns wildcard+nginx-proxy: Dnsmasq and dns routing work fine on OSX 10.10, e.g. ping x.webfact.docker resolves to localhost.
-However the web browser does not respect this resolution and lookups up foreign dns server, not dnsmasq locally.
-The nginx container does not receive any packets.

 * Proxies: the Install of the Vm, docker+tools works, but not the automated install of the webfact container.
 Running the "docker composer -d webfact" by hand within the vm "vagrant ssh" works fine.
 This is not a problem without proxies.

 Prio #2

-* explain how the vagrant file works (ports mapped, etc.)
+* explain more how the vagrant file works (ports mapped, etc.)
 * document docker composer usage
 * Add a boran/jenkins & cibuild container to docker-compose?
-* nginx: add some certs, get https working.
+* nginx: add some certs, https example.